Robust error estimates in weak norms for advection dominated transport problems with rough data: Perturbation equation and the dual problem

 \subsection{Stability of the dual solution}

 The advantage of using the dual technique is that instead of relying on regularity estimates for the exact solutions we can use regularity of the adjoint equation, which may be better behaved provided the data is well chosen.
-The following Theorem gives a precise characterization of the regularity of the dual problem in the multiscale framework. \begin{theorem} Let $\varphi(x,t)$ be the weak solution of \eqref{error_rep}, with $\Psi = \tilde e$ then there holds
+The following Theorem gives a precise characterization of the regularity of the dual problem in the multiscale framework. \begin{theorem} Let $\varphi(x,t)$ be the weak solution of \eqref{error_rep}, with $\Psi = \tilde e$, {where $\tilde e$ is defined by \eqref{weakerror}, with $u$ and $u_h$ solutions of \eqref{weakmodel} and \eqref{FEMSYMSTAB} respectively.} Then there holds